johnnovak/gridmonger/sphinx-docs/source/annotations.rst

 Press :kbd:`Shift+Enter` to insert line breaks when editing the note text.

-If the cell's floor is non-empty (e.g. it contains a pressure plate or a teleport), placing a note of type **Number**, **ID** or **Icon** will clear its content.
+If the cell's floor is non-empty (e.g., it contains a pressure plate or a teleport), placing a note of type **Number**, **ID** or **Icon** will clear its content.
 If you want to preserve the cell's content, use the **None** marker type, which will only display a little triangle in the top-right corner of the cell while keeping its content intact.

-Conversely, if you overwrite a note of type **Number**, **ID** or **Icon** with some cell content (e.g. a teleport), the note won't be deleted, but it will be converted to the **None** marker type, so the new cell content and the note can coexist.
+Conversely, if you overwrite a note of type **Number**, **ID** or **Icon** with some cell content (e.g., a teleport), the note won't be deleted, but it will be converted to the **None** marker type, so the new cell content and the note can coexist.